gganjoo/VA_data_dashboard/README.md

 soldier_graphs.py accesses the 'JSON_data_files' folder and the Soldier_data_fake_20210409.csv file

 The 'Data Parse Notes & Methods' notebook shows how we initially cleaned up data from the DOD reports to be converted into JSONs.

+The 'GUI_prototype_v0' has the prototypes for the GUI interface.
+They can be run but do not interact with the main code.